osupplisson/hpv_prevalence/README.md

 * 21/10/2024: first public version posted on MedRxiv (https://www.medrxiv.org/content/10.1101/2024.10.20.24315479v1, doi: https://doi.org/10.1101/2024.10.20.24315479).
 * 21/10/2024: submitted to Eurosurveillance
+* 29/10/2024: reviewers invited

+## Typo correction

+Several typos were identified after the document was released on medrxiv.
+The next medrxiv update will be released following the first peer review round.
+In the meantime, a typo-corrected version can be found on my personal Google drive, following this url: https://drive.google.com/drive/folders/1on-osm5h_M3CVgz2mXA0YuDsN1kFgKJC?usp=drive_link

+An updated version will be posted every time a new typos is identified.

 # Description of codes